c2corg/c2c_ui/src/components/utils/markers/README.md

-A marker is an icon, with some feature, like a tooltip, or anything else.
+A `marker` is an icon, with some feature, like a tooltip, inside logic, or anything else.